q-posev/fit-and-plot/README.md

 ```

 All arguments are the same as in previous (populations) case.

-One optional argument (--gaps or -g) has been added to plot the energy gap
+One additional argument (--gaps or -g) can be used to plot the energy gap
 between the intially excited state and the one below in energy
-along each trajectory together with averaged (over an entire ensemble) value.
+along each trajectory together with the averaged (over an entire ensemble) value.

 ## Spectra example